 There is no doubt that housebreaking and potty training your chihuahua puppy is going to be the most challenging task of your pet parenthood.
 However, we can make it easy for you.

 All you have to do is bring your patience, kindness, and consistency.
-Your dog will appreciate it, and you will find that it is much easier to work with your dog than against them.
+Your dog will appreciate it, and you will find it much easier to work with your dog than against them.

 The thing to do is follow along with our tips, stay consistent, and be understanding when your dog makes mistakes.

-Instead, a dog just goes to what they feel will be a great spot to go.
-Dogs do not like to go potty in spots near their sleeping and eating areas but will do so if it is a dire emergency.
+Instead, a dog goes to what they think will be a great spot to go.
+Dogs do not like to go potty in locations near their sleeping and eating areas but will do so if it is a dire emergency.

-Picking out a designated area where your dog will have his “bathroom”.
+You are picking out a designated area where your dog will have his “bathroom.”
 This should be near your home, but not near where you as humans gather around.

 Make sure you take into consideration all seasons.
 What works in summer might not work in winter.
 Consider these the most Chis are not so ecstatic about snow thanks to their small coats.

-Also be sure you pick up any debris or sticks that might harm your puppy.
+Also, pick up any debris or sticks that might harm your puppy.

-Set up a folding chair outside or one of those camping chairs and take some time to check your texts, read a news article or send emails to family.
+Set up a folding chair outside or one of those camping chairs and take time to check your texts, read a news article, or send emails to family.

 It is going to be all about being ready to go.
-Make sure when you take him out, the lead is by the door as well as treats and poop bags.
+Make sure when you take him out that the lead is by the door, as well as treats and poop bags.